 ARJOM-AS Arjom Arinenko

 ARJOM-AS Arjom Arinenko is a dormant registry holder of autonomous system AS203676 in the RIPE NCC database, with no active network operations, announced IP prefixes, or public commercial presence.
-The entity exists solely as an administrative label with an opaque maintainer object.
+The entity exists solely as an administrative label with an opaque maintainer entity.

 Why It Matters